BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 \* Alternatively, you can replace the `url` value with the path to the schema JSON file (e.g., where you place IDEHelpers or Osi.lua files).
 However, only do so if you have problems with the URL above.

-You can also use a service like https://www.jsonschemavalidator.net/s/cV447mjH by pasting your blueprint in the right pane; however, that can be cumbersome, and you'd have to paste the latest schema in the left to make sure you're not missing updates to it.
+You can also use a service like https://www.jsonschemavalidator.net/s/cV447mjH by pasting your blueprint in the right pane; however, that can be cumbersome, and you'd have to paste the latest schema in the left to make sure you're not using an older version.
 Prefer the aforementioned method.

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}

 Following are the main components of the MCM schema.
-Don't stress over this too much, the schema file will guide you when writing blueprints.
+Don't stress over this too much, the schema file will guide you while writing blueprints if you have set it up.

 - **Organizational structure**: the MCM Schema defines a hierarchical organization using `Tabs` and `Sections`:
   - `Tabs`: Serve as top-level organizational units in the MCM menu.
 Each tab can exclusively contain either `Sections` or standalone `Settings`.